simbazo/MiDigitalLife/READMEd.md

 ### How do I get set up? ###

-* The application start with a simple index.php file, which is outside of all folders.
+* Tthe application start with a simple index.php file, which is outside of all folders.
 The assets folder contain all Css and Javascript Files.

 The core folder, contain the mvc structure for all application.